 The second variation is the Savonette style, with the crown positioned at 3 o’clock like a traditional wristwatch, alongside a small seconds subdial.

-Among the colourways is Otg Roz, an intentionally loud combination of a pink case, teal dial, yellow crown and bezel, pink small seconds display, and black-and-yellow accents.
+Among the colourways is Otg Roz, an intentionally loud combination of pink case, teal dial, yellow crown and bezel, pink small seconds display, and black-and-yellow accents.
 Lan Ba, meanwhile, takes a cooler approach, pairing a blue case and dial with light blue details across the bezel, crown and subdial.

 The Royal Pop is the latest high-low collaboration from Swatch, the colourful Swiss watchmaker that has repeatedly turned affordable timepieces into cultural events.

 In 2022, it partnered with Omega on a low-cost version of the Speedmaster Moonwatch.
-Priced at just $260, the watch sold out within minutes, with police called to London’s Carnaby Street store within half an hour of its opening, to control crowds.
+Priced at just $260, the watch sold out within minutes, with police called to London’s Carnaby Street store within half an hour of its opening, to control the crowd.
 In Dubai, resale prices quickly surged to Dh20,000 – more than 20 times the original Dh950 retail price.

 Swatch followed that hype in September 2023 with the Bioceramic Scuba Fifty Fathoms collection, created with Blancpain as a tribute to the brand’s famous 1953 dive watch.
 The five ocean-themed models, priced at $400 each, also sold out on release day.

-What makes this latest collaboration particularly intriguing is that, unlike Omega and Blancpain, Audemars Piguet is not owned by The Swatch Group.
+What makes this latest collaboration particularly intriguing is that, unlike Omega and Blancpain, Audemars Piguet is not owned by the Swatch Group.
 The Le Brassus watchmaker remains independently owned, making this a genuine meeting of minds rather than an in-house collaboration.

 Bringing together one of the world’s most exclusive watchmakers with a mass-market name gives the Royal Pop particularly potent appeal.
 It also continues a legacy Swatch has been building since 1983, when it upended the watch industry with affordable, stylish and colourful Swiss-made quartz watches – transforming the humble plastic watch into a covetable cultural object.